bonitasoft/bonita-openapi/openapi/intro.md

 For example, when you retrieve a task, you can also retrieve the process definition attributes in addition to the process definition ID that is already part of the task resource.
 The supported deploy values for a task include its process (d=processId).

 Specifiy multiple `d` parameter to extend several resources.
-For instance, to retrieve the flow node of id 143 and the associated process, case and assigned user, call `/API/bpm/flowNode/143?d=processId&d=caseId&d=assigned_id`
+For instance, to retrieve the flow node of id 143 and the associated process, process instance and assigned user, call `/API/bpm/flowNode/143?d=processId&d=caseId&d=assigned_id`

 #### With compound identifier